ladislavb/homebrew-therion/README.md

 Therion is cave surveying software - for details see https://therion.speleo.sk

-This repository is hosting homebrew formualae for easy installation and update of Therion on your Mac.
-Please launch Terminal app and type the following commands.
+This repository is hosting homebrew formulae for easier installation and update of Therion on your Mac.
+Please launch Terminal app and follow the instructions.

 ## Installation